Transfer Learning in Deep Reinforcement Learning: A Survey: Analyzing Transfer Learning

 \subsubsection{Transferrable Knowledge:}

-We list the following transferrable knowledge, assuming that the source and target domains are variants of the \textit{HalfCheetah} benchmark, although other forms of knowledge transfer may also be feasible: \begin{itemize} \item \textbf{\textit{Demonstrated trajectories}}: the target agent can learn from the behavior of a pre-trained expert, \eg~a sequence of running demonstrations. \item \textbf{\textit{Model dynamics}}: the learning agent may access an approximation model of the physical dynamics, which is learned from the source domain but also applicable in the target domain.
-The agent can therefore perform dynamic-programing based on the physical rules, running as fast as possible while avoid losing its control due to the accelerated velocity. \item \textbf{\textit{Teacher policies}}: an expert policy may be consulted by the learning agent, which outputs the probability of taking different actions upon a given state example. \item \textbf{\textit{Teacher value functions}}: besides teacher policy, the learning agent may also refer to the value function derived by a teacher policy, which implies what state-actions are good or bad from the teacher's point of view. \end{itemize}
+Without losing generality, we list below some transferrable knowledge assuming that the source and target domains are variants of \textit{HalfCheetah}:

+\begin{itemize}[leftmargin=*] \item \textbf{\textit{Demonstrated trajectories}}: the target agent can learn from the behavior of a pre-trained expert, \eg~a sequence of running demonstrations. \item \textbf{\textit{Model dynamics}}: the RL agent may access a model of the physical dynamics for the source domain that is also partly applicable to the target domain.
+It can perform dynamic programming based on the physical rules, running fast without losing its control due to the accelerated velocity. \item \textbf{\textit{Teacher policies}}: an expert policy may be consulted by the learning agent, which outputs the probability of taking different actions upon a given state example. \item \textbf{\textit{Teacher value functions}}: besides teacher policy, the learning agent may also refer to the value function derived by a teacher policy, which implies the quality of state-actions from the teacher's point of view. \end{itemize}